ninajhun/learningfuze-assessment/README.md

 var greeting;
 ```

-So var variables are hoisted to the top of their scope and initialized with a value of `undefined`.
+The var variables are hoisted to the top of their scope and initialized with a value of `undefined`.

 ## Let